This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 How is thoracic disc herniation treated?

-Your caregiver may have you rest in bed for a few days.
+Your healthcare provider may have you rest in bed for a few days.
 You may also need any of the following:

 - NSAIDs decrease swelling and pain.
 This medicine is available without a doctor's order.
-Ask your caregiver which medicine is right for you, and how much to take.
+Ask your healthcare provider which medicine is right for you, and how much to take.
 Follow directions.
 NSAIDs can cause stomach bleeding or kidney problems if not taken correctly.
-If you take blood thinner medicine, always ask your caregiver if NSAIDs are safe for you.
+If you take blood thinner medicine, always ask your healthcare provider if NSAIDs are safe for you.

 - Prescription pain medicine may be given.
 Do not wait until the pain is severe before you take this medicine.

 - Muscle relaxers and steroids may also be given.
 Muscle relaxers help decrease muscle pain and spasms.
 Steroids decrease inflammation.

 - Injections of medicine may also be given.
 Chemonucleolysis helps shrink your bulging disc.
 An epidural numbs the area near the bulging disc and decreases pain.
 A nerve block is given close to the nerve that is near the bulging disc.
 This can help decrease pain and inflammation.